raspberrypilearning/naughty-and-nice/en/step_9.md

     negative_tweets = [(parse_tweets(tweet),'negative') for tweet in negative_tweets]
 ```

-- You don't want to use all the tweets to train the `classifier` — some tweets should be kept back so that you can use them later to calculate how accurate the `classifier` is.
+You don't want to use all the tweets to train the `classifier` — some tweets should be kept back so that you can use them later to calculate how accurate the `classifier` is.
 Therefore, only 80% of the tweets will be used in training.

+- Add two lines of code to your function to determine which fractions of your tweets you will use for training:

 ```python
 def train_classifier(positive_tweets, negative_tweets):